devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 Introduction
 =============

-Instructor will explain the architecture of the devops rig and after all SDWANs have been deployed can go into great detail on this config
+LAB WORKFLOW
 =========
-- [] Instructor will deliver high level verbal explanation and provide diagram over view of devops rig
+- [] Instructor will deliver high level verbal explanation do live demo of approximatelly 5 steps at a time before Participants should repeat the steps.
 - [] Instructor will explain lab workflow and how it follows standard rapid iteration techniques of Devops Engineers and the red green process of the Software Development Lifecyle process
 - [] Instructor will give real world examples of using this architecture in devops and netops organization and the historical evolution of this rig and process
 - [] Participants are encouraged to take notes in their notes.md file in their git branch